Ocean Eyes (album): Critical reception

 Ocean Eyes received mixed reviews from critics, based on an aggregate Metacritic score of 53/100, indicating "Mixed or average reviews".
 The album gained some positive reviews, including Entertainment Weekly which gave it a B+ and said that it was filled with memorable choruses and that the highlight song was "Dental Care".
 Jesus Freak Hideout also was favorable towards the album; the review highlighted the album's musical style, saying that it had "dreamy lyrics and open soundscapes."
+Aaron Basiliere of PopMatters stated that Owl City, "has crafted an incredibly upbeat album filled with starry-eyed lyrics and electro-pop fluff" and called the album "a welcome change."
+However, he was critical on tracks such as "Dental Care" calling it mundane.
+Sputnikmusic criticized the album for its lack of substance and called the record, "a disappointment."
+However, they praised the tracks, "Meteor Shower" for its, "quaint piano and universal, down-trodden atmosphere," and "The Saltwater Room" for its additional vocals from Breanne Düren.

+Tony Cummings of Cross Rhythms noted, "Adam does brilliantly in creating wistfully pretty, ethereal music which is far more accessible than the work of The Postal Service...
+All in all, if you liked the single, you'll love the album."
+A mixed review came from Fraser McAlpine of the BBC.
+He stated, "There's no denying that Adam can create a pretty picture.
+'On The Wing', for example, is a valiant mix of undulating strings, ticker-tape percussion and sparkling glockenspiel which is begging for a quirky cartoon to soundtrack.
+On the other hand, 'Dental Care' is a string of observations about a trip to the dentist.
+It's not even a metaphorical or magical dentist: just a dentist."
+Hayden Woolley of Drowned in Sound rated the album a 6/10.
+She praised the "delicately uplifting strings on 'On The Wing'" and described the chorus of "Umbrella Beach" as "shimmering euro-disco."
+However, she noted that "plenty of songs that are flimsier than a 99p windbreaker," singling out "Dental Care" and "Vanilla Twilight".

 On the other hand, Rolling Stone claimed Ocean Eyes as "disappointing", only awarding it 2/5 stars.
-The magazine especially criticized the slower songs, saying that forgettable tracks like "On the Wing" were "just mush".
+The magazine especially criticized the slower songs, saying that forgettable tracks like "On the Wing" were "just mush."
 AllMusic also gave the album a total of 2.5/5, stating "Ocean Eyes ultimately winds up too sugary for its own good, though, having focused on dessert without giving its listeners any sort of meaty, substantive entrée.
 A handful of ballads add some sense of variety to the album's pace, but Owl City is largely a vehicle for the one song Adam Young knows how to make."
+The Independent gave a much more negative review describing the album as "an insultingly bad photocopy of Give Up."